 Our customers use certain of the products we distribute in potentially hazardous applications that can result in personal injury, product liability and environmental claims.
 A catastrophic occurrence at a location where end users use the products we distribute may result in us being named as a defendant in lawsuits asserting potentially large claims, even though we did not manufacture the products.
 Applicable law may render us liable for damages without regard to negligence or fault.
 In particular, certain environmental laws provide for joint and several and strict liability for remediation of spills and releases of hazardous substances.
 Certain of these risks are reduced by the fact that we are a distributor of products that third-party manufacturers produce, and, thus, in certain circumstances, we may have third-party warranty or other claims against the manufacturer of products alleged to have been defective.
 However, there is no assurance that these claims could fully protect us or that the manufacturer would be able financially to provide protection.
-There is no assurance that our insurance coverage will be adequate to cover the underlying claims.
-Our insurance does not provide coverage for all liabilities (including liability for certain events involving pollution or other environmental claims).
+There is no assurance that our insurance coverage will cover or be adequate to cover the underlying claims.
+Our insurance does not provide coverage for all liabilities (including but not limited to liability for certain events involving pollution or other environmental claims).
+Our insurance does not cover damages from breach of contract by us or based on alleged fraud or deceptive trade practices.